imthepitts/go.to/README.md

 > `@target object` - The target DOM object (window or anchor).
 Default is window.

     .to(string navigator[, redirect, object target])
 > `@navigator string` - Shortcut name for manually invoking a route/handler.
 Simple string corresponding to the navigator property of a route definition: "/index.htm": {navigator: "home"}.
 Cannot begin with "/" or "#".
+Navigator is always case sensitive.

 > `@redirect boolean` - Specify if navigator should be invoked via redirect.
 Default is false (no redirect).